 Back in 1990, there was news coverage about the awful state of affairs of institutionalized children in Romania.
 Communism had fallen in December of 1989 with the assassination of communist dictator Nikolai Ceausescu and his wife, Elena.
 It became known that Romania had an abundance of children because of Ceausescu’s Decree 770, established in 1966, and many families were struggling to feed themselves.
-With government orders to produce many children yet no corresponding free enterprise system giving families the ability to have their own business and work in a competitive environment, Ceausecu’s plan was destined for failure.
+With government orders to produce many children yet no corresponding free enterprise system giving families the ability to have their own business and work in a competitive environment, Ceausescu’s plan was destined for failure.
 As a result, the difficult and heartbreaking decision parents were forced to make was to place one or more of their children in a government orphanage so the rest could have enough to eat.
 Soon after the revolution (December 1989), benevolent organizations, individuals and Christian Ministries came forward and began working to provide safe and healthy environments for these children.
-Many foundations and private orphanages opened to help bring relief to the over 100,000 babies and children discovered in the government orphanages and institutions throughout the country.
+Many foundations and private orphanages opened to help bring relief to the over 100,000 – 200,000 babies and children discovered in the government orphanages and institutions throughout the country.

 The film crew from ABC’s 20/20 show did a multi-part series exposing the awful conditions in several Romanian institutions for children.
 One of the places they filmed upon visiting was an institution in Siret.
 Many people were horrified and stirred with compassion to do something to help these children.
-A film maker from California, John Upton, was one of the people who took action and made a significant and positive difference in the lives of many of the children; he was able to find them adoptive families in the U.S. The adoption of Romanian children in general soared following Upton’s expose’.
+A filmmaker from California, John Upton, was one of the people who took action and made a significant and positive difference in the lives of many of the children; he was able to find them adoptive families in the U.S. The adoption of Romanian children soared following Upton’s expose’.

 Our Visit to Siret

-As we approached the children’s institution in Siret, we had been told before entering the grounds that this was one of the places that the 20/20 news piece had visited and filmed.
+As we approached the children’s institution in Siret, we had been told before entering the grounds that this was one of the places that the 20/20 news program had visited and filmed.
 We figured that since communism fell in 1989, things would be much different by now, 10 years later.
-We parked outside the iron gates; as they opened we looked at a dismal setting.
+We parked outside the iron gates; as they opened we looked at a disheartening setting.
 Among other things, the dank and run down cement buildings had paint peeling, which was not uncommon to see in Romania, but here where children were housed made it feel ominous and cruel.
 We saw a few young teens, moving about through the main roadway corridor inside the property.
 They were sullen, quiet.

 We were led to a larger building on the right that housed the older children, whose ages appeared to be from 8 to 18.
 These were the “unadoptable” — the children no one would have interest in.
 They were supposed to be “handicapped” in some way, either mentally or physically.
-Many were normal children with just a simple abnormality, for example: crossed-eyes, a turned in foot, dullness from hunger, any number of things that could have been easily fixed elsewhere, but here became their marker for the institution.
+Many were normal children with just a simple abnormality; crossed-eyes, a turned in foot, dullness from hunger, and any number of things that could have been easily fixed elsewhere, here, became their marker for the institution.
 Any normal child placed there would soon become unstable in some way and then be given the diagnosis of “handicapped”.
 The walls were cold, dirty, damp concrete.
 Even the smell was dirty.
 The ceilings in this building were high, which eased the concentration of the smell a bit.
 The children housed there carried on as instructed, and as though we were not present; it was a very depressing sight.
 As we left that building to enter another, a girl who looked to be about 14 with one arm missing and matted hair, likely lice infested, came running over to us.
 She wanted a hug, and even though my natural-self wanted to recoil, I reached out and gave her a hug.
 She smiled and felt like she had a friend, even though I could not speak her language, and so she tagged along with us.

 The next building we went inside had several sections.
 In one area there were infants bundled up and lying in beds.
 It was dark and dirty; the smell was terrible.
 It reminded me of what it must be like to be in a sanitarium of disease.
 It felt like I was breathing in disease of every sort — tuberculosis, pneumonia, death.
 The dark heaviness of soul we felt while walking through this area was sobering.
 Dale and I would glance at each other with tears in our eyes; we wanted to move on.
 The next room, with the same awful air quality, contained children who appeared to be ages 2 through 8.
 They were tied into small chairs and were rocking in them.
 Some were banging their heads; others rocking, rocking, hitting again whatever was near.
 I was at a loss as to what to do, or think.
 I didn’t understand how this could exist.
 The worker saw our dismay and shock and then ushered us back out into the cold, crisp, fresh air; I breathed in deeply.
 I remember feeling like my lungs were filled with death and disease, and how good it felt to be outside breathing fresh air… and able to walk away.